gen-o/geno/current/dataSample/readme.md

-# Competency questions and data samples
+# Data samples and competency questions

 This readme contains competency questions that have been used for the ontology conception and development, as well as their corresponding SPARQL queries.

-Two data samples are also provided, to exemplify the capabilities of the ontology and to test the queries.
-A brief description of the data is contained in each file.
+Two data samples are also provided, to exemplify the capabilities of the ontology and to test the queries: [https://doi.org/10.5281/zenodo.8287801](https://doi.org/10.5281/zenodo.8287801).

 To run the queries, use your preferred triplestore or [this notebook](runSPARQL.ipynb).
 For an interactive version of the notebook, launch myBinder by clicking on the button (might take several minutes).